Rock the Casbah

-"Rock the Casbah" is a song by the English punk rock band the Clash, released in 1982 as the second single from their fifth album, Combat Rock.
-It reached number eight on the Billboard Hot 100 chart in the US (their only top 10 single in that country) and, along with the track "Mustapha Dance", it also reached number eight on the dance chart.
+"Rock the Casbah" is a song by the English punk rock band the Clash, released in 1982 as the second single from their fifth album, Combat Rock (1982).
+It reached number eight on the Billboard Hot 100 chart in the United States (their only top 10 single in that country) and, along with the track "Mustapha Dance", it also reached number eight on the dance chart.

 Recording

-"Rock the Casbah" was composed by the band's drummer Topper Headon, based on a piano part that he had been toying with.
+The music for "Rock the Casbah" was composed by the band's drummer Topper Headon, based on a piano part that he had been toying with.
 Finding himself in the studio without his three bandmates, Headon progressively taped the drum, piano and bass parts, recording the bulk of the song's musical instrumentation himself.

 This origin makes "Rock the Casbah" different from the majority of Clash songs, which tended to originate with music written by the Joe Strummer–Mick Jones songwriting partnership.
-Upon entering the studio to hear Headon's recording, the other Clash members were impressed with his creation, stating that they felt the musical track was essentially complete.
+Upon entering the studio to hear Headon's recording, the other Clash members were impressed with his creation, stating that they felt the instrumental track was essentially complete.
 From this point, relatively minor overdubs were added, such as guitars and percussion.

 However, Strummer was not impressed by the page of suggested lyrics that Headon gave him.
 According to Clash guitar technician Digby Cleaver, they were "a soppy set of lyrics about how much he missed his girlfriend".
 "Strummer just took one look at these words and said, 'How incredibly interesting!', screwed the piece of paper into a ball and chucked it backwards over his head."

 Strummer had been developing a set of lyrical ideas that he was looking to match with an appropriate tune.
 Before hearing Headon's music, Strummer had already come up with the phrases "rock the casbah" and "you'll have to let that raga drop", as lyrical ideas that he was considering for future songs.
-After hearing Headon's music, Strummer went into the studio's toilets and wrote lyrics to match the song's melody.
+After hearing Headon's music, Strummer went into the studio's bathroom and wrote lyrics to match the song's melody.

 The version of the song on Combat Rock, as well as many other Clash compilations, features an electronic sound effect beginning at the 1:52-minute point of the song.
 This noise is a monophonic version of the song "Dixie".
 The sound effect source was generated by the alarm from a digital wristwatch that Mick Jones owned, and was intentionally added to the recording by Jones.

+Algerian rock singer Rachid Taha believed that an early demo tape of his, which he gave to the Clash in 1981, helped inspire the original song.